DJMare/express_Sequelize/README.md

 (19) Open config/config.json file and change settings to connect to the database.:

-COMMAND PROMPT

-(18) Install mysql2 globally so sequelize CLI will be able to connect to the database.:

-    npm install -g mysql2

-(19) Install sequelize-auto tool to generate model files:

-    npm install -g sequelize-auto

-(20)

-VS CODE

-(21) Open app.js file at the root of the project and include the './model" folder so that the models are available everywhere in the application.:
+(20) Open app.js file at the root of the project and include the './model" folder so that the models are available everywhere in the application.:

+(21)

 (22) Add sequelize sync code above module.exports in the app.js file to ensure that the tables within the models in the project are the same as in the database.: